LC-Linkous/reverse_engineering_notes/README.md

 > [!TIP]
 > Document markings extensively and go slow when opening an enclosure where you cannot see inside.
 Cables, wires, and other connectors may be SHORT and can break if accidentally pulled.

+#### Circuit Investigation

+Circuit investigation involves finding all of the electrical pathways (wires, traces, etc.) within and to a device.
+This is typically done to understand the power distribution, location of major components such as memory storage or actuators, and to identify where potential manufacturer interfacing (JTAG, SPI, etc.) may exist for other steps in the reverse engineering process.

+The process typically begins with identification of PCBs, daughterboards, and modular control components.
+[Inspecting PCB traces](#) and major component placement can lead to the [identification of important components](#component-id), initial information for [power analysis](#power-analysis), and other information to prioritize follow up investigation.

+Using a multimeter for continuity testing helps increase the accuracy and speed for identifying paths in both wires and traces.
+Understanding circuit components, and their operation is a key factor in identifying differences in behavior when the circuit is powered ON, powered OFF, or when components isolated for information extraction.